Imagine finding out that your website has disappeared, or that you don’t have the keys to the kingdom.

-There are still a number of website owners that have been putting off having their websites redesigned into a mobile-friendly website.
-The sad truth is that they are losing a lot of potential clients
+There are still some website owners that have been putting off having their websites redesigned into a mobile-friendly website.
+The sad truth is that they are losing a lot of potential clients.

 - The Horror: Not Having a Web Design Agreement